Meowuu7/DexTrack/README.md

 ### Sincle trajectory tracking

+**GRAB Dataset**

-To train a single trajectory tracker for a sequence retargeted from the GRAB dataset using the `cumulative residual` action space, run the following code:
+To train a single trajectory tracker for a sequence retargeted from the **GRAB** dataset using the `cumulative residual` action space, run the following code:
 ```bash
 bash scripts/run_tracking_headless_grab_single.sh <GPU_ID> <SEQ_NAME>
 ```